Klemet/ForestRoadNetworkPluginForQGIS/Documentation/README.txt

  This plugin is not intended for operational planning; it can be used for strategic planning (exploration of options) of for theoretical exercises.

  We recommand that networks to be created with all of the different heuristics so as to compare them, and identify key differences that will lead to a better understanding of the landscape for the creation of forest roads.
+ However, in our experience, the "Closest First" heuristic produces the most "realistic" forest road networks, as they correlate the most with existing forest roads.